Gavrilo Jejina

 Can AI completely replace human marketers?

-No. AI is a powerful amplifier, but not a creative or strategic replacement.
+No. AI is a powerful amplifier, not a creative or strategic replacement.
 The most successful use cases combine machine speed and scale with human oversight, judgment, and innovation.
-AI is best used to handle repetition and complexity, freeing marketers to focus on strategy and storytelling.
+AI handles repetition and complexity, freeing marketers to focus on strategy and storytelling.

 Contact us